Traditional Belgian Food in Brussels: 17 Must-Eats!

 The dedication and affectionate service of a well-coordinated team let you forget about all your worries and just care about the real pleasures in life.

-Here you can treat yourself with the freshest seafood, elaborated local fish menus and crustaceans.
+Here, you can treat yourself to the freshest seafood, elaborated local fish menus, and crustaceans.

 delicious belgium cuisine, plate of filleted fish surrounded by garnish

-L’Ecailler du Palais Royal is a real institution in the gastronomic scene of Brussels as it combines refined cuisine with a tranquil setting since 1967.
+L’Ecailler du Palais Royal is a real institution in the gastronomic scene of Brussels, as it has combined refined cuisine with a tranquil setting since 1967.

-Since then it welcomed royal families, politicians and celebrities alike in its 17th-century house.
+Since then, it has welcomed royal families, politicians, and celebrities alike in its 17th-century house.

 best belgian restaurants in brussels, man serving food into a bowl in front of a wall painted to look like blue fins